 Celery root, which is sometimes called celeriac, is a very alkalizing root vegetable that’s excellent both grated raw and cooked.
 If you have trouble finding it in your market, this soup is also delicious with the cauliflower alone.
-If you omit the celery root, add ¾ teaspoon paprika, preferably smoked Spanish paprika, when you add the cauliflower.
+If you omit the celery root, add ¾ teaspoon paprika, preferably smoked Spanish paprika but this is just one of the many different paprika types so use whichever you prefer, when you add the cauliflower.

 4 to 6 servings